gruntwork-io/terraform-google-ci/examples/cloud-build-csr-gke/README.md

 $ gcloud builds list --limit=5
 ```

-During the build Cloud Build will install the sample app's dependencies, execute the tests, build a docker image and
+During the build Cloud Build will install the sample app's dependencies, execute the tests, build a docker image,
-push it to the GCR registry.
+push it to the GCR registry then create a deployment on the GKE cluster.

 ## Viewing the Deployment